 What sort of children’s toys is suitable to put in a playhouse?

-Answer: All toys are suitable for a playhouse, as long as it does not occupy too much space to play.
+All toys are suitable for a playhouse, as long as it does not occupy too much space to play.
 However, take some precautions for some toys, like slimes based toys that can make the playhouse messy.

 How can I make the playhouse look more appealing to children?

 Painting or adding some fairy lights would make the playhouse look more stunning!
 Why not hide Christmas presents in your playhouse to surprise your children during Christmas?
 It’s a great idea that will not just enhance the beauty of your child’s playhouse decorations, but also make them super